 My name is Ian Dunn and I created this blog to cover information related to my professional life as a web developer.
-It contains solutions to problems I’ve run into and may need again in the future, rants on web standards and best practices and any other random thing I feel like sharing.
+It contains solutions to problems I’ve run into and may need again in the future, rants on web standards and best practices, and any other random thing I feel like sharing.

 I’m a big fan of web standards and the open source movement, and I have a perfectionist streak that lends itself towards obsessing over best practices.
-In addition to my work at Automattic, I also maintain a few open source WordPress plugins and miscellaneous projects.
+In addition to my work at Automattic, I also maintain a few open source WordPress plugins and some miscellaneous projects.